The new term is here, and it’s brought with it a return to the everyday hustle of bustle that comes with being a schools HR professional.

 - Set your goals for the year

-- Review your advertising copy
+- Review your advertising copy and advertising plan steps

 - Review your job descriptions